Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/transform/limit_rotation.rst

    (as shown by the *Transform Properties* panel).
    Well, when you enable this button, this is no more possible - the owner transform properties are also limited by the constraint.
-   Note however that the constraint does not directly modifies the rotation values: you have to rotate one way or the other its owner, for this to take effect...
+   Note however, that the constraint does not directly modifies the rotation values: you have to rotate one way or the other its owner, for this to take effect...

 Convert